louisch/HackerNewsCompose/README.md

 This is an in-progress Hacker News client for Android.
 It is built using various Modern Android Development techniques including most prominently Jetpack Compose.

-This is in not meant for general use.
-I'm mostly using this app to practice and learn Android development.
+This is currently not meant for general use.
+I created this app to practice and learn Android development first and foremost, so it is quite rough around the edges and is missing many basic features one would expect from a Hacker News client found on Google Play, for instance.

 ## Screenshots